 Setup a Hidden Value

-Locations for hidden values will vary.
-If you are using Hidden Values to capture URL variables, you'll want to add these to the first page of the survey.
-For any other situation, the page the Hidden Value is placed will depend on the need.
-Hidden Values can be placed on any page except the Thank You page.
+Locations for Hidden Values will vary.
+If you are using Hidden Values to capture URL variables, you will want to add these to the first page of the survey.
+For any other situation, the page the Hidden Value is placed on will depend on the need.
+Hidden Values can be placed on any page except the Thank You Page.

-1. Click Add new Action on the page where you'd like to add the hidden value.
-This is available on all pages except the Thank You page.
+- Click Add New Action on the page where you would like to add the Hidden Value.
+This is available on all pages except the Thank You Page.